nhsconnect/gpconnect/pages/design/design_product_versioning.md

 | *(no label)* 		| Live release API |
 | `discontinued`    | API which have been discontinued and should not be used for new development |

-{% include important.html content="The pre-release labels defined above apply to GP Connect API specification versions 0.7.2 and newer, and GP Connect API specification versions 1.2.4 and newer.
-For older specifications, please refer to the pre-release label definition on the specification versioning page in those specifications." %}
+{% include important.html content="The pre-release labels definitions above apply to GP Connect API specification versions 0.7.2 and newer, and GP Connect API specification versions 1.2.4 and newer.
+For older specifications, please refer to the pre-release label definitions on the specification versioning page in those specifications." %}

 ## Associated technical artefacts ##